bwvdnbro/bwvdnbro.github.io/_posts/2019-01-27-the-five-steps-of-an-astrophysical-simulation-project.markdown

 development phase, as the changes you make there might affect the existing production simulations.
-I think it is acceptable to not do this for very expensive simulations, and limit your changes to anything that does not interfere with existing production simulatoins.
+I think it is acceptable to not do this for very expensive simulations, and limit your changes to anything that does not interfere with existing production simulations.
 If your paper does not crucially depend on going back to the development phase, you can probably argue as such in your comments to the reviewer.

-In any case, the review phase poses a bit of a problem for the general workflow I have outlined here, as it does not fit in well with the five other steps.
-This makes it even more important to be very critical about the work in the development and prototype phase yourself, so that you minimize the chance of a reviewer forcing you to revise these.
+In any case, the review phase poses a bit of a problem for the general workflow I have outlined here, as it does not fit in well with the five other steps (this is also why this post only mentions five steps in its title).
+This makes it even more important to be very critical about the work in the development and prototype phase yourself, so that you minimise the chance of a reviewer forcing you to revise these.

 # General remarks